HU-TI-DEV/TI-S4/hardware_simulatie/gazebo/3_Connect_with_c.md

 ![
 ](images/image.png)

-We start a new powershell and re-enter the container.
+We start a new cmd window and re-enter the container.

 We will first go to the correct directory<sup>2</sup>:
 ~~~
-cd ~/gz_transport_tutorial/build
+cd gz_transport_tutorial/build
 ~~~
 Then we start the subscriber<sup>2</sup>:
 ~~~